kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 1. Create the validating and mutating webhook configurations referring to the deployment.

 A [script](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/deploy-gmsa-webhook.sh) can be used to deploy and configure the GMSA webhooks and associated objects mentioned above.
-The script can be run with a ```--dry-run``` option to allow you to review the changes that would be made to your cluster.
+The script can be run with a ```--dry-run=server``` option to allow you to review the changes that would be made to your cluster.

 The [YAML template](https://github.com/kubernetes-sigs/windows-gmsa/blob/master/admission-webhook/deploy/gmsa-webhook.yml.tpl) used by the script may also be used to deploy the webhooks and associated objects manually (with appropriate substitutions for the parameters)